 11am, but may be extended on request (subject to availability); earliest check-in, 3pm.

 Rates exclude breakfast; à la carte available from US$10.
-A $37.69 resort fee, a room, each night applies – this covers WiFi, a welcome drink, fitness classes by Beach SoCal Yoga, bottled water, bike hire, a newspaper and a sanitizer pack.
+A $40 (plus tax) resort fee, a room, each night applies – this covers WiFi, a welcome drink, fitness classes by Beach SoCal Yoga, bottled water, bike hire, and access to the fitness centre.

-The amenities fee entitles guests to extra goodies, such as 10 per cent off food in the Cast Restaurant and Lounge (excluding alcohol), maps of running and cycling routes (and staff will send you off with free bottled water), access to a library of more than 5,000 magazines and newspapers, and a range of partner discounts.
+The amenities fee entitles guests to extra goodies, such as 10 per cent off food in the Cast Restaurant and Lounge (excluding alcohol), maps of running and cycling routes (and staff will send you off with free bottled water), and a range of partner discounts.

 At the hotel

-Two outdoor swimming pools, 24-hour fitness centre, library, DVD library, WiFi throughout.
+Two outdoor swimming pools, 24-hour fitness centre, WiFi throughout.
 In rooms: minibar and beauty bar, flatscreen TV, CD/DVD player.

 Our favourite rooms